rcook/rcook.github.io/_posts/2019-03-14-unchecked-casts-in-java.md

 tags:
 - Java
 ---
-How should we handle unchecked casts in Java (see for "unchecked" in the [javac][javac] documentation)?
+How should we handle unchecked casts in Java (search for "unchecked" in the [javac][javac] documentation)?
 Here is a brief summary of the kinds of behaviours that this interesting type system "feature" introduces as a consequence of Java's [type-erasure][type-erasure]:

 {% gist 492a773c698d7a47da090087e328f6ef Main.java %}